One Cool Cat: 2004: three-year-old season

-A return to 6 furlongs was a victorious one, beating The Kiddykid by a length in the Group 3 Phoenix Sprint Stakes, again at the Curragh, at the start of August.
-Just eleven days later, he started as favourite for the Group 1 Nunthorpe Stakes at York Racecourse, finishing 3rd, although may well have won with a better run.
-The Group 1 Haydock Sprint Cup was next on the agenda 2 weeks later, but the 3rd run in such quick succession was seemingly too much for him, and finished 6th, 3 lengths behind the winner Tante Rose.
+A return to 6 furlongs was victorious as One Cool Cat beat The Kiddykid by a length in the Group 3 Phoenix Sprint Stakes, again at the Curragh, at the start of August.
+Eleven days later, he started as favourite for the Group 1 Nunthorpe Stakes at York Racecourse, finishing 3rd.
+The Group 1 Haydock Sprint Cup was next on the agenda 2 weeks later, where he finished 6th, 3 lengths behind winner Tante Rose.

 Stud record

 One Cool Cat is the Sire to Cool spur out of Flying high (aka Johnny) who was retired from racing and has gone on to being a super star show jumper.

 One cool cat was retired from racing to become a breeding stallion at Coolmore Stud in County Tipperary, at a fee of €15,000.
 His first foals were in 2006.

 He also stood at Cambridge Stud in New Zealand from 2005 to 2009.

 It was reported in the Racing Post in November 2009 that One Cool Cat had been sold to stand at stud in South Korea.